JeonguiSeo/JeonguiSeo/README.md

 # Hello, I'm Jeongui Seo.
-* Currently: studying data analytics and engineering w/ Python, SQL, R and etc.
+* Currently: Studying data analytics and engineering w/ Python, SQL, R and etc.
 * Previously: Worked as a marketing researcher at KANTAR for 2.5 years.
   * Also worked at 3 advertising agencies as an intern.
     * Starcom, Daehong communications, Postvisual